-Well, the answer is mastering Facebook Ads manager and here is a complete step by step guide to get you started to the most advanced features of Facebook Ads manager.
+Well, the answer is mastering Facebook Ads Manager and here is a complete step by step guide to get you started to the most advanced features of Facebook Ads manager.

 Navigating Facebooks Ad manager

 Part 1.
-Getting started: Here we explain how to access Facebook Ads manager dashboard in order to start creating ads.
+Getting started: Here we explain how to access the Facebook Ads manager dashboard in order to start creating ads.

 Part 2.
 How to use Facebook Ads Manager: A clear step-by-step guild to understand and use the Ads Manager effectively.